 However, polyjacking offers more benefits over mudjacking.
 Mudjacking requires heavy equipment and numerous mudjacking trucks for installation.
 The process involves drilling large holes (2-3″) into the concrete surface, but the end results may not be permanent.
 The curing time could take hours to days.
 Unlike polyjacking, mudjacking can only be used in above freezing temperatures and the cement mixture that is used can be susceptible to shrinking.

 On the other hand, polyjacking doesn’t need heavy poly equipment and only one truck is needed for the project.
 Small, 5/8″ holes are drilled into the concrete and the final outcome lasts longer than mudjacking.
-Another advantage to using polyjacking is the simple installation process that uses high-density polyurethane foam instead of sand grout to raise the slab to the desired height.
+Another advantage of using polyjacking is the simple installation process that uses high-density polyurethane foam instead of sand grout to raise the slab to the desired height.
 The use of polyurethane under the slab allows it to expand and cover all areas without shrinking.

 Benefits of Polyjacking in Kansas City & St. Louis, MO

 Polyjacking uses polyurethane which is a lightweight, high-density foam material.
 Because of this characteristic, it doesn’t create additional stress on the weak soil.
 The material fills all voids and lifts the concrete slab without losing density.
 Polyjacking also offers the following benefits:

 - 5/8″ small injection holes are drilled into the concrete